Accreditation

 Level I exams are held in June and December and Levels II and III are only held in June.
 The exams occur at CFA Institute test centres.
 It is widely considered as the investment profession's most rigorous credentialing programme with less than one in five candidates enrolling in the programme achieving success in earning the CFA Charter.
 To become a CFA Charter holder, all CFA Institute requirements have to be met in addition to passing all three levels of the exams sequentially and adhering to specified standards of professional conduct.

-What is the CFA programme partnership?
+What is the CFA Programme Partnership?

 The CFA Institute has partnerships with select universities around the world that have imbedded a minimum 70% of the CFA Programme Candidate Body of Knowledge (curriculum) into their degree programmes.
 Recognition as a partner signals that the degree's curriculum is closely tied to professional practice and is well suited to students preparing to sit for the CFA examinations.